Settling into a new country as digital nomads isn’t always easy…⁣

 The truth is that the digital nomad trend is no longer just a trend…

 It’s a movement that’s already big and looks like it’s not going to slow down anytime soon.
-Even countries are looking for ways to attract digital nomads because of the economic benefit they bring.
+Even countries are looking for ways to attract digital nomads because of the economic benefits they bring.

 Now I want to hear from you: